infctr/eslint-plugin-typescript-sort-keys/docs/rules/interface.md

 - `"asc"` (default) - enforce properties to be in ascending order.
 - `"desc"` - enforce properties to be in descending order.

-The 2nd option is an object which has 2 properties.
+The 2nd option is an object which has 3 properties.

 - `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
 - `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.
+- `requiredFirst` - if `true`, enforce properties optional properties to come after required ones.

 Example for a list: